lnurl/luds/spec.md

 > LNURL1DP68GURN8GHJ7UM9WFMXJCM99E3K7MFLW3SKW0TVDANKJM3XVV7NZDFCV4SNGVTXXC6NXEPKXS6RWC3HVCUXXCFE8QCRXD3N8YUR2EPSVYUKZDTZXUEXGDP3VF3RSC3HVC6NZVFEVVMKXVES8PSNXDEJVVDT40VT

 ## 5. Multipart Payments
-AMP has two interesting properties: (1) atomicity and (2) the fact that a single payment gets broken into a bunch of smaller ones, this latter property is especially useful because once divided a large payment has better delivery chances while atomicity is oftentimes not required.
-An example would be a situation where some trader sends funds to his exchange account: in case of AMP either all parts arrive or none does, but said trader would be fine if any part reaches an exchange account at all, even if the rest of sub-payments fail.

-Therefore it's worth separating those two properties and enable payments which are multipart but not atomic.
-This can be achieved by using a special `lnurl` embedded in a Lightning invoice.
+These are similar to AMP except that they are intentionally not atomic.
+Related `lnurl` should be embedded inside of payment requests to ensure compatibility with non-supporting wallets.

 User software:
-1. Scans a QR code and extracts `lnurl` from payment request: it must contain a `tag` query parameter with value set to `multipart`.
+1. Scans a QR code and extracts `lnurl` from payment request: it must contain a `tag` query parameter with value set to `multipart` which means no HTTPS GET should be made yet.
-2. At first attempts to fulfill an original payment request in one piece and offers user to make a multipart payment later if it fails.
-3. Gets the following Json where `requests` is a list of additional invoices, it must contain more than one invoice, all of them must be amountless and contain unique payment hashes:
+2. Offers user to make a multipart payment if original payment amount is so big it can't be handled by any single local channel or if original payment has been tried a number of times but failed to be sent in one piece.
+3. Once accepted, makes an HTTPS call using extracted `lnurl` and gets the following Json response:
 ```
 {
-	paymentId: String, // A special identifier used by payee which is the same for all provided `requests`
+	paymentId: String, // A special identifier used by payee to track all provided additional `requests`
-	requests: [String, ...],
+	requests: [String, ...], // A list of additional payment requests in serialized form
+	// These additional payment requests have special requirements:
+	// 1.
+All of them must be issued by the name LN node who issued an original invoice with multipart lnurl.
+	// 2.
+Each of these invoices must have a unique payment hash.
+	// 3.
+Each of these invoices must contain a reference to `paymentId` in its description tag.
+	// 4.
+None of these invoices is allowed to contain a definite amount.
+	// 5.
+None of these invoices is allowed to contain an embedded `lnurl` of any kind.
+	// 6.
+Total number of additional invoices must be greater than 1.
 	tag: "multipartPayment" // Now user software knows what to do next...
 }
 ```
-4. Once user provides a final amount to be sent wallet optionally spreads it across multiple provided payment requests.
+4. Once user provides a final amount to be sent wallet spreads it across multiple provided payment requests.
 5. Wallet sends each payment sequentially after a previous one has succedded: this further increases delivery chances since routing channels would be handling one sub-payment at a time.
 This approach also eliminates a possibility of multiple stuck or failed payments.
-6. If one of sub-payments fails then whole procedure halts and further sub-payments are not tried.
-This entails that multipart payments should only be used in situations when partial delivery is acceptable, user should be asked to explicitly authorise this procedure and it should only be attempted at all if wallet considers a payment amount to be large (i.e. exceeding largest channel capacity) or if previous sending attempts have failed.
+6. If one of sub-payments fails after multiple retries then a whole procedure halts and further sub-payments are not tried.
+This entails that multipart payments should only be used in situations when partial delivery is acceptable.